 Before delving into that, the first thing to do has proper SEO basics.
 This is realized by logically designing your Website and allowing Google to find your Website by having your technical ducks in a row.
 You will make it easier for Google to grasp what your Website is all about, thus increasing your site visibility.

-Also, you can read Why You Must Hire Search Engine Marketing Consultant?
+Also, you can read Why You Must Hire Search Engine Marketing Consultant from an seo company?

 1. Have Google Analytics Installed on Your Website